Yikez978/r2d2/README.md

 The found devices can be whitelisted or blacklisted to indicate that they have been previously investigated and their status determined.

+##Setup
+Edit r2d2.pl to:
+* define the DHCP server(s) to poll.
+* define the AD domain controllers and domain which house the computer elements. r2d2 needs to be run under an account that has permissions to access the DHCP server via the netsh command.
+You may need to run 'netsh add helper dhcpmon.dll' for dhcp commands to work the first time.

 ##How to Run
 ```
 Edit the script near the top to: